zSomnus/SnakesAndLadders/README.md

 I created a minigame scene called TestGameScene so you can take a look.

+## Testing
+Press 1 to 6 to roll whatever point you like.
+Press 1 to roll a 1.
+Press 2 to roll a 2...

 <i> For the graphics, you just need to add some sprites separately in the children of GameBoard. </i>

 It should work.
 If it doesn't just report the bugs to me (Soon) in discord.